-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction either in a sporting environment or away from sport.
-Seeing or hearing the ill-treatment of another can also be emotionally damaging.
-It may involve bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children during games or training.
-Although a child may suffer emotional abuse in certain circumstances, emotional abuse is almost always involved as a harmful factor in all other types of abuse and maltreatment.
+Bullying (including cyber-bullying), exploitation or corruption of Children during games or training can cause lasting emotional damage to a Child.
+Seeing or hearing the ill-treatment of another Child can also be emotionally damaging for Children.
+Although a Child may suffer emotional abuse in certain circumstances, emotional abuse is almost always involved as a harmful factor in all other types of abuse and maltreatment.